tldr-pages/tldr/pages/osx/sed.md

 - Replace separator / by any other character not used in the find or replace patterns, e.g., #:

 `sed 's#{{find}}#{{replace}}#' {{filename}}`

+- Delete line number 123 from a file, in-place without saving a backup:

+`sed -i '' '123d' {{filename}}`